bennycwong/a-love-of-github/README.md

 # the-old-github-font

-> The old GitHub font.
+> The old GitHub font, a Chrome extension.

 ## Introduction